JatinMalhotra1/Fundamentals-of-Database-Management---Social-Network-Analysis-/README.md

 # Fundamentals-of-Database-Management---Social-Network-Analysis-

 This repository contain Social network analysis about political blogs in 2004 US Election.
-We have applied multiple filters on the dataset through which we have found out multiple information like Number of communities that exist are 278, some communities have a strong relationship with each other, Noide ID number 855(label = blogsforbush.com) is the most important entity as it has highest degree etc.
+We have applied multiple filters on the dataset through which we have found out multiple information like Number of communities that exist are 278, some communities have a strong relationship with each other, Node ID number 855(label = blogsforbush.com) is the most important entity as it has highest degree etc.

 ![image](https://user-images.githubusercontent.com/93217093/163454824-2bcf77bb-2388-4ca3-8a0d-1c5b927f03d2.png)